udesa-ai/xylophone/README.md

 # Xylophone

-This repository contains a litle Python package that can communicate with real xylophone.
-The communication follows a Client-Server model.
-A client sends notes to the server and afterwards it sends a command to start playing the music sheet.
-A server listen for the client and when the play command arrives, it processes the notes.
-There are two servers, one that communicates with a hardware xylophone, and one that mocks its behaviour.
+This Python project 🪄✨ enables communication with an actual xylophone via a Client-Server setup.
+A Client sends notes to the Server and instructs it to play the music.
+The Server, in turn, directs the execution.
+Two Server modes are provided: one for a physical xylophone 🎹🎶 and another that simulates.
 (insertar imagenes del Xiolfon)

-## Materials List:
+## Assembly:

+The xylophone consists of the following components:
 <ul>
 <li> 28 short mallets of wood
 <li> 28 MicroServo 9g  SG90